FiveTechSoft/wsserver/README.md

 2. Run wsserver.exe.
 It will display all messages that arrive to it. "loop" is shown on the screen.
 Press esc any time to end it.

-3. Open this HTML page from your browser:
+3. Open this HTML page from your browser: [click here](https://raw.githubusercontent.com/FiveTechSoft/wsserver/master/client.html)

 https://github.com/FiveTechSoft/wsserver/blob/master/client.html